 Repentance is Essential

-God has a plan to redeem humanity, buying us back from our enslavement to sin, replacing our sinful nature with godly nature, and restoring us to his image.
-Our repentance is essential to that process, but it may not be what you expect.
+[Reading time: 9 minutes] God has a plan to redeem humanity, buying us back from our enslavement to sin, replacing our sinful nature with godly nature, and restoring us to his image.
+Biblical repentance is essential to that process, but it may not be what you expect.

 Many Christians think repentance is confessing one’s sins, or turning around and going the opposite direction.
 But the Greek word translated “repent” in the New Testament literally means transforming our minds, or changing the way we think and what we think about.
 Confessing our sins or doing things differently are results of repentance, not its definition.